nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 * Binds itself to some data in the `Model` so that the UI can auto-update when data in the `Model` change.
 * Responds to events raised from various parts of the App and updates the UI accordingly.

+Author: Amro Shohoud

+`UI` design

+* Priority - Sets background color for TaskCard (transparent, yellow, red) based on the value of priority (low, medium, high).
+No label for priority is inserted in fxml file.
+* Events - Events such as clicking trigger the listener to select a TaskCard, highlighting the background to show selection.
+* Filtering - Logic creates a filtered list of ReadOnlyTasks, which is used by TaskListPanel to create TaskCards that populate the panel.

 ### 2.3.
 Logic component

 Author: Bernard Choo